joaquinperezlopez/upside-songs/README.md

 2. Run yarn install
 3. If you trying to run iOS simulator and/or devices, run pod install
 4. Run react-native run-ios, or react-native run-android

+NOTE.- I uploaded the .env file but the main idea is to have the env file OUT of the repo, for security reasons.
+Given this is a challenge, I uploaded the .env file to speed up the run process